Megapixel99/GAM/CONTRIBUTING.md

 ##### To Do:
 - Modify build script for Windows and Linux
-- Add CLI option to view current alias
-- Add CLI option to create backups of SSH keys (In progress)
 - Fix issue in the use of `sudo` in the build script with zshell.